-24. Agency Corporate Status Verification - SunBiz Form
+Attachment 8 - Agency Corporate Status Verification - SunBiz Form

-Eligible nonprofit organizations must be registered and have an active status at the Florida Department of State, Division of Corporation (SunBiz).
+Eligible organizations must be registered and have an active status at the Florida Department of State, Division of Corporation (SunBiz).
 A copy of the SunBiz form must be included in the application.